-Over the last couple days, I’ve been about the lies we tell ourselves about marriage—lies that, if left uncountered by biblical truth, will ruin our marriages.
+Over the last couple days, I’ve been writing about the lies we tell ourselves about marriage—lies that, unless corrected by biblical truth, will ruin our marriages.
 In the first post, I considered the lie that tells us marriage is about my happiness.
 In the second, we looked at the notion that marriage is supposed to be easy and saw that this lie quickly evaporates when we begin to look at marriage from God’s perspective.

 In this final post, I want to look at one more lie that ruins our marriages: